patromi/tracardi-language-detection/README.md

 This node requires configuration.
 You need have a account in meaningcloud to provide your API https://www.meaningcloud.com/

 ## Message configuration
+* id - Enter your event id

-* string: None, - Enter your message
+* message: None, - Enter your message
 * key: None, - Enter your Key you can find it on https://www.meaningcloud.com/developer/account/subscriptions